| 1. Fate of Barack Obama's agenda in America rests on Jan. 19 Massachusetts

 See our longer reports on Jennings HERE and HERE.
 And as we said, there’s more to come!

-In the meantime: PLEASE SIGN OUR ONLINE PETITION
+PLEASE SIGN OUR ONLINE PETITION

 TO REMOVE KEVIN JENNINGS FROM OFFICE